Crew Signal · Merger/Integration Series

 - A formal process for seniority integration and eventual JCBA bargaining.

-For crews, a merger usually signals that management intends to move toward a single operating airline with unified branding, a combined seniority list, and one collective bargaining agreement for each craft or class.
+A merger usually signals that management intends to move toward a single operating airline with unified branding, a combined seniority list, and one collective bargaining agreement for each craft or class.

 Single-carrier (NMB)